wharfkit/website/src/lib/guides/SessionKit/getting-started-nodejs-application.md

 - The `account` in which the smart contract is deployed, which is `eosio.token`.
 - The `name` of the action to perform on the contract, being `transfer`.
-- The `authorization` array which defines which accounts permit this action, which we pass in `session.permissionLevel` so it matches the current session.
+- The `authorization` array which defines which accounts permit this action, which we pass in `session.permissionLevel`, so it matches the current Session.
-- The `data` object which defines the parameters required by the smart contract.
+- The `data` object, which defines the parameters required by the smart contract.

 For the `eosio.token` contract and its `transfer` action, the required parameters consist of:

-- `from`: Which account is sending the tokens, in this case it's the `session.actor`.
+- `from`: Which account is sending the tokens, in this case the `session.actor`.
 - `to`: Which account is receiving the tokens, which we set to `wharfkittest` (another test account).
 - `quantity`: The amount of tokens to send using the [Asset](/docs/antelope/asset) format.
 - `memo`: An optional memo to publicly provide additional information about the transfer.

 Every smart contract will utilize different parameters for the `data` field to define the required parameters.
-Check the smart contracts source code or its ABI to determine what these fields are, or in the near future check out Wharf's Contract Kit for easier methods of generating this field.
+Check the smart contract's source code or its ABI to determine what these fields are, or check out Wharf's Contract Kit for easier methods of generating this field in the near future.

-#### Executing the transaction
+#### Executing the Transaction

-With an action defined, the script can now call the `transact()` method on the session instance to automatically perform the transaction.
-This method is an asynchronous call so for this purposes of this script, we will need to wrap it as an `async` function which can just be named `main()` and called immediately.
+With an action defined, the script can now call the `transact()` method on the Session instance to automatically perform the transaction.
+This method is an asynchronous call, so for the purposes of this script, we will need to wrap it as an `async` function, which can just be named `main()` and called immediately.

 ```js
 async function main() {